-4.2 Motor Impairment
+4.1 Motor Impairment

 Motor rehabilitation is a common focus of interventions provided to an individual post ABI.
 Motor rehabilitation is essential in helping the patient return to performing their ADLs, thus reestablishing independence post ABI.
-The following sections evaluate the interventions currently available for upper and lower extremity motor impairment, including spasticity.
+The following sections evaluate interventions available for upper and lower extremity motor impairment, including spasticity.

-4.2.1 Upper Extremity Interventions
+4.1.1 Upper Extremity Interventions

-Upper limb motor impairments are common in individuals with an ABI (Lannin et al. 2003).
+Upper limb motor impairments are common in individuals with an ABI (Lannin et al., 2003).
 Interventions for the upper limb can focus broadly on arm mobility or on more specific outcomes such as finger dexterity.
 Despite the importance of upper extremity rehabilitation post ABI, there are limited studies evaluating available interventions.

-4.2.1.1 Constraint Induced Movement Therapy
+4.1.1.1 Constraint Induced Movement Therapy

-Constraint induced movement therapy (CIMT) is an intervention directed at improving the function of the more affected upper extremity following brain injury.
+Constraint Induced Movement Therapy (CIMT) is an intervention directed at improving the function of the more affected upper extremity following brain injury.
 The two primary components involve: 1) intensive motor training of the more affected upper extremity and 2) motor restriction of the less affected upper extremity (Dettmers et al., 2005).
 CIMT originated from research suggesting that the affected limb post brain injury is negatively impacted by "learned non-use" due to increased dependence on the intact limb (Grotta et al., 2004).

 Although there is evidence in the stroke population to suggest that CIMT is clinically effective, many patients do not qualify for this type of therapy, which requires voluntary extension of the wrist and fingers, due to limited movement in the affected upper extremity.
 A further significant limitation of CIMT is the amount of resources required for its implementation (Grotta et al., 2004).
-Two studies evaluating the effect of CIMT post traumatic brain injury (TBI) were identified (Table 4.1).
+Two studies evaluating the effect of CIMT post Traumatic Brain Injury (TBI) have been identified (Table 4.1).